bcbio/bcbio-nextgen/docs/contents/configuration.rst

   The first column links the metadata to a specific input file.
 The template command tries to identify the ``samplename`` from read group information in a BAM file, or uses the base filename if no read group information is present.
-For BAM files, this would the filename without the extension and path (``/path/to/yourfile.bam => yourfile``).
+For BAM files, this would be the filename without the extension and path (``/path/to/yourfile.bam => yourfile``).
 For fastq files, the template functionality will identify pairs using standard conventions (``_1`` and ``_2``, including Illumina extensions like ``_R1``),